renan991995/MARS-PLUS/README.md

 3. **The generalization of genetic operators**

 		3-1.
 Refinement of old operators:
 			 3-1-1.
-The feasibility of molecular connectivity is ensured after subtraction.
+The feasibility of molecular connectivity is ensured after subtraction operation.
 			 3-1-2.
 Multiple ring numbers on an atom can be induced through cyclization operator.
 			 3-1-3.
 For most of the operators, the codes are revised for better systematicness.
 			        Unnecessary dependencies among variables are reduced.
 			 3-1-4.
 The stability and flexibility of operators are greatly enhanced.
 		3-2.
 Development of new operators: insertion, decyclization, element change, cis-trans inversion, chirality inversion, and component switch.
 		3-3.
-With better reversibility for the new scheme of operators, undoing an operator is much easier.
+Since the new operator scheme has a better reversibility, undoing an operator is much easier.
-	         This can reduce unintended biases toward certain types of molecules (e.g. polycyclics).
+	         This can reduce unintended biases toward the generation of certain molecules (e.g. polycyclics).
 		3-4.
-Check cis-trans and chirality after genetic operations. (default: trans and clockwise winding) 3-5.
-For imine substructure, indicate the lone pair of nitrogen atom by null atom "*".
+Check cis-trans and optical isomerisms after a genetic operation.
+(Default: trans and clockwise winding, respectively) 3-5.
+If a imine-like substructure is generated, indicate the lone pair of nitrogen atom by null atom "*".
+		     Also, assign the default cis-trans isomerism for it.

 ![uni-molecular operations](./imgs/uni-molecular_operations.png "uni-molecular operations")